Gerald Soloway stepping down from embattled Home Capital’s board

 According to the release, the Bank of Nova Scotia said it would resume sales of Home Trust’s deposit products Monday, with a $100,000 per-client cap.

-Follow @joshokaneon Twitter:
+Follow us on Twitter: @joshokane, @niallcmcgee